innocenzi/laravel-vite/docs/guide/troubleshooting.md

 ## Imported assets don't load in the local environment

-This is a known issue caused by Vite stripping the hostname of the base URL when developping locally.
-A way around this issue is to [automatically replace all asset URLs in the code](https://nystudio107.com/blog/using-vite-js-next-generation-frontend-tooling-with-craft-cms#vite-processed-assets) with a Vite plugin.
+**Make sure you are using Vite v2.6.0+**.

-While this fix works in most cases, you may still encounter cases where it fails.
-In this case use a fallback route to act as an other workaround:
+Before that, there was a known issue caused by Vite stripping the hostname of the base URL when developping locally.
+A way around this issue was to use a fallback route to redirect to the right URL:

 ```php
 // AppServiceProvider.php